 “There is a lack of pretension in nudist resorts.
 Everyone is on the same level and not judged by their Rolex or their car.
 It’s a level playing field socially.
 We have friends that are military generals, judges, famous people from TV, and blue collar workers.
 It doesn’t matter what your walk of life was when you are on vacation at a nudist resort.”

 Harry Hanbury, RVer and nudist

 The Hanburys suggest that even if you are a bit nervous about being nude in public you should just have fun with it.
 Anyone who keeps their clothes on at a clothing-optional resort is looked at as a little odd.
 The point is to have the freedom to shed your clothes and forget the bathing suit in the pool and by the lake.

 “The word ‘frolic’ is the right word to use.
 The first time you run into the surf you’ll feel a rush of enjoyment you wouldn’t get otherwise in a bathing suit.
 Theresa and I are in our 70s now and we still frolic.”

 Read campground reviews

-You can learn more about Cypress Cove Nudist Resort, and find more great locations, with a quick search on Campground Reviews.
-Use the RV LIFE App and RV Trip Wizard to get RV-safe GPS directions and to find other points of interest along your route.
+You can learn more about Cypress Cove Nudist Resort, and find more great clothing optional RV park locations, with a quick search on RV LIFE Campgrounds.
+Use the RV LIFE App and RV LIFE Trip Wizard to get RV-safe GPS directions and to find other points of interest along your route.